LiquidSmokeX64/coffee/README.md

 - **SteamOS Mode**: A standalone SteamOS like experience utilizing Gamescope (like real SteamOS does).

-  (Note: SteamOS Mode on Nvidia GPUs may be buggy due to Valve not supporting it yet.)
+  (Note: SteamOS Mode on Nvidia GPUs may be buggy or not work at all due to Valve not officially supporting it yet.)

 - **Bootloader Options**: Supports both **Grub UEFI** and **Grub BIOS** for flexible boot management.